fpereiro/lith/readme.md

             if (type (v) === 'object') return addAttributes (v);
 ```

 If the attribute is an integer, by convention we consider it to be a measure in pixels.
 Hence, we append `px` to the number.

-However, we don't do this for a `0` value since [this is optional](https://www.w3.org/TR/CSS2/syndata.html#length-units).
+However, we don't do this for a `0` value since [this is optional](https://www.w3.org/TR/CSS2/syndata.html#length-units) - plus, I prefer to omit it, since it looks cleaner.

 ```javascript
             if (type (v) === 'integer' && v !== 0) v += 'px';